 “Prayer meetings were the arteries of the early church.
 Through them, life-sustaining power was derived.
 The condition of the church may be very accurately gauged by its prayer meetings.
-So is the prayer meeting a grace-ometer, and from it we may judge of the amount of divine working among a people.
-If God be near a church, it must pray.
-And if He be not there, one of die first tokens of His absence will be a slothfulness in prayer!”
-Charles Haddon Spurgeon
+So is the prayer meeting a grace-o-meter, and from it, we may judge of the amount of divine working among a people.
+If God is near a church, it must pray.
+And if He is not there, one of dying first tokens of His absence will be a slothfulness in prayer!” - Charles Haddon Spurgeon

 A Prayer for Good to Prevail over Evil

 “‘As for you, you meant evil against me, but God meant it for good, to bring it about that many people should be kept alive, as they are today.
 So do not fear; I will provide for you and your little ones.’
 Thus he comforted them and spoke kindly to them.”
 Genesis 50:20